ruvilonix/sick-genes/criteria.md

 Example where IFNG and TNF would be saved for both ME/CFS and long COVID cohorts (1):
 > "We designed a classic ICS assay to provide a direct measure of the functional capabilities of magnet-enriched fresh CD8 T-cells in a format that would be easy to adapt to clinical testing.
 These functional ICS assays showed that CD8 T-cells of ME/CFS and Long COVID patients had a significantly diminished capacity to produce both cytokines, **IFNγ** or **TNFα**, after PMA stimulation when compared to HC as seen in representative FACS plots (Fig. S1) and following statistical analysis of multiple individuals from each group (Fig. 1)."

+*   **Gene product shape or activity different:** Example [2]:
+> Recordings of TRPM3 ion channel currents were obtained from freshly isolated NK cells from HC, post-COVID-19 condition patients, and ME/CFS patients using the whole-cell patch-clamp electrophysiological technique.
+Endogenous TRPM3 function was rapidly and reversibly activated by application of 100 μM PregS.
+We found a significant difference among three groups of ionic current amplitude after PregS stimulation (p < 0.0001).

 *   **Severity associations:** Any of the above but associated with the severity/amount of the phenotype instead of with another group